hyperbaton/cft/README.md

 #### Fluid Need

-It's similar to the Goods Need, but in this case the goods are fluids that are taken from a container withing the home of the Xoonglin.
+It's similar to the Goods Need, but in this case the goods are fluids that are taken from a container within the home of the Xoonglin.
 Enough fluid must be present there; if it is, the Xoonglin will go to it to retrieve the fluid and satisfy the need.